Whether you are grilling some carne asada for tacos or planning a steak dinner, this Carne Asada Marinade is a great starting point!

 We can all agree that carne asada is delicious, and using this steak marinade will give you a perfect head start!
 The citrus juices in this marinade flavor the meat and add tenderizing power.
-The jalapeno provides a hit of spiciness to the overall flavor but does not overpower the final product.
-If you are sensitive to spicy foods, omit the jalapeno and use a milder pepper instead.
+The jalapeno provides a hint of spiciness but does not overpower the dish.
+If you are sensitive to spicy foods, omit the jalapeno and use a mild pepper like poblano or Anaheim.

 What is Carne Asada?

-Translated from Spanish to English, carne asada means “cooked beef or grilled beef.”
-Usually, the meat is marinated in a heavy citrus marinade, grilled hot and fast over high heat, and then cut up for tacos or used in other dishes.
+Carne asada, when translated from Spanish to English, means “cooked beef or grilled beef.”
+The meat is typically marinated in a citrus-heavy marinade, grilled hot and fast over high heat, and then chopped for tacos and other dishes.

 What Type of Steak to Use in Carne Asada:

-The best candidates for Carne Asada Marinade are flat steaks like skirt, flank, and hanger steaks.
-They are more forgiving with longer marinating times, hold flavor well, and cook quickly!
-However, any beef steak that is less than an inch thick will work well.
-Thinner, chewier steaks benefit the most from the acidity of the marinade.
+Thinner, chewier flat steaks benefit the most from the acidity of the marinade.
 If you’d prefer some tequila in the marinade, add a tablespoon or two for a nice kick!
 Use this carne asada marinade on chicken breasts and pork as well.
 See below for marinating times.

 Ingredients